Faces from the War Memorial

 * Hebridean Connections

-A resident of Tolsta Chaolais remarked that there were 18 names on his local war memorial, which encompasses just his tiny village.
-"Why did 18 men from this village have to die because an Archduke was shot dead in Sarajevo?"
+"Why did men from this village have to die because an Archduke was shot dead in Sarajevo?"